Gyakobo/covid-19-case-study/README.md

 2. Task 2: Linear Regression Model

-Goal: Predict hospitalization counts.
+    * Goal: Predict hospitalization counts.
-Steps:
+    * Steps:
-Preprocessing:
+        * Preprocessing:
-Features selected include month, case count, and death count.
+            * Features selected include month, case count, and death count.
-One-hot encoding for the month feature.
+            * One-hot encoding for the month feature.
-Split data into training and testing sets.
+        * Split data into training and testing sets.
-Trained a Linear Regression model.
+        * Trained a Linear Regression model.
-Evaluation:
+    * Evaluation:
-Measured model performance using:
+        * Measured model performance using:
-Mean Squared Error (MSE)
+            * Mean Squared Error (MSE)
-R² score
+            * R² score
-Visualized predictions against actual hospitalization counts using scatter and line plots.
+        * Visualized predictions against actual hospitalization counts using scatter and line plots.

-Task 3: Logistic Regression for Classification
+3. Task 3: Logistic Regression for Classification

-Goal: Classify hospitalizations as "high" or "low" based on a defined threshold.
+    * Goal: Classify hospitalizations as "high" or "low" based on a defined threshold.
-Steps:
+    * Steps:
-Thresholding on hospitalization counts (e.g., 60th percentile).
+        * Thresholding on hospitalization counts (e.g., 60th percentile).
-Trained a Logistic Regression model.
+        * Trained a Logistic Regression model.

-Evaluation:
+    * Evaluation:
-Accuracy score and classification report (precision, recall, f1-score).
+        * Accuracy score and classification report (precision, recall, f1-score).
-Confusion matrix visualized using a heatmap.
+        * Confusion matrix visualized using a heatmap.

+## Key Results:

+* Linear Regression:
+    * Provided a good fit with R² ~ 0.77 and a clear relationship between the features and hospitalizations.
+* Logistic Regression:
+    * Achieved an accuracy of 85.5%, effectively classifying "high" and "low" hospitalizations.
+    * Confusion matrix shows a balanced prediction performance.

+## Subtle Description

+This project efficiently combines exploratory data analysis and machine learning to analyze and predict Covid-19 hospitalization trends.
+By leveraging statistical models like linear regression for prediction and logistic regression for classification, it provides insights into the relationships between case counts, deaths, and hospitalizations.
+The clean visualizations, such as time-series plots, histograms, and confusion matrices, make the findings intuitive and actionable.

+## License:
+MIT